RajSolai/RajSolai/README.md

 Student Who Codes Web , Mobile, GTK (Linux) Apps, IoT and Smart Contracts.
 --------------------------------------------------------------------------

 Thanks for Checking out my profile, I took the path of computers when I started creating mini flash games by the age of 12.
 From then I am learning and updating myself, I used to create simple but essential mini apps and tools for masses.
 If you like my Project STAR it, having any issues with it ?
-START IT (Create a Issue :)
+START IT (Create an Issue :)

 * 🌍  I'm based in Chennai
 * 🖥️  See my portfolio at [Online Portfolio](http://solairaj.rf.gd)